 - access methods and tools being used by other public procurement practitioners;

 - find the materials and contacts to enable you to develop both professionally and personally.

 The Canadian Public Procurement Council is a non-profit organization.
 As such, your annual membership fees go directly to the development of a wide range of initiatives for the support of the public procurement community in Canada.

 You refer to an annual Canadian Forum on Public Procurement.
 What is the purpose of the Forum?
 Where and when will this year’s Forum be held?

 The annual Canadian Forum on Public Procurement is a place where you can network with your peers and other public sector procurement professionals from across Canada.
 It is also an opportunity to participate in open forums and workshops that deal with our most current and pressing issues and challenges.

 In November 1999, for the first time, public and quasi-public sector organizations got together in Quebec City for the first Canadian Forum on Public Procurement to study and discuss their common issues.
 The Canadian Forum on Public Procurement is hosted in a different Canadian city each year.
-The 2019 Forum will take place in Calgary from November 1st to 4, 2020.
-Visit the Forum section of our website in the coming weeks as details on the location and program, click the Forum tab above.
+The 2020 Forum will take place in Calgary from November 1st to 4, 2020.
+Visit the Forum section of our website in the coming weeks as details on the event will follow.

 How do I join the CPPC?